Edit Content, Preserve Acoustics: Imperceptible Text-Based Speech Editing via Self-Consistency Rewards: Experiments

 \textbf{Speaker Similarity and Perceptual Quality.} Our method consistently achieves the highest SIM, DNSMOS, and subjective MOS scores, outperforming all baselines.

-In terms of \textit{SIM}, the Audio-LLM-based Ming-UniAudio scores slightly lower than ours, followed by VoiceCraft, with FluentSpeech performing worst.
+In terms of SIM, the Audio-LLM-based Ming-UniAudio scores slightly lower than ours, followed by VoiceCraft, with FluentSpeech performing worst.
 This validates the superiority of AR-based approaches over diffusion-based NAR methods in capturing speaker characteristics.
 Notably, GRPO does not significantly alter the SIM score.
 This is expected, as we optimize the policy for semantic tokens, while timbre preservation is primarily handled by the fixed Flow Matching decoder.

-Regarding \textit{DNSMOS} and Subjective \textit{MOS}, our method outperforms baselines in naturalness.
+Regarding DNSMOS and Subjective MOS, our method outperforms baselines in naturalness.

-\begin{itemize} \item Our method significantly outperforms both the acoustic AR baseline (VoiceCraft) and the NAR baseline (FluentSpeech). \item The introduction of GRPO yields substantial improvements in perceptual metrics.
-This is driven by the Self-Consistency Rewards, which ensure the prosody of the edited region aligns seamlessly with the unedited context, rendering the edit `imperceptible'. \item Subjective MOS results mirror the objective DNSMOS, confirming that human listeners perceive our method—especially with GRPO alignment—as the most natural. \end{itemize}
+\begin{itemize} \item Our method significantly outperforms both the AR baseline (VoiceCraft) and the NAR baseline (FluentSpeech). \item The introduction of GRPO yields substantial improvements in perceptual metrics.
+This is driven by the Self-Consistency Rewards, which ensure the style of the edited region aligns seamlessly with the unedited context. \item Subjective MOS results mirror the objective DNSMOS, confirming that human listeners perceive our method—especially with GRPO alignment—as the most natural. \end{itemize}